ChilliCream/hotchocolate-docs/docs/introduction.md

 1. dotnet CLI Templates

-    In order to get you even faster started we are providing templates for the dotnet CLI which lets you setup a .net GraphQL server in les than 10 seconds.
+    In order to get you even faster started we are providing templates for the dotnet CLI which lets you setup a .net GraphQL server in less than 10 seconds.

     [Learn more](dotnet-cli.md)